Gianne97/Enhancing_performances/evaluation/Readme.md

 EVALUATION of the cordic algorithms.

-So far only the evaluation of the fpax is implemented.
+To run the evaluation of the FPAX algorithm type:

+./evalFpax.sh

+To run the evluation of the PARA cordic algorithm type:

+./evalPara.sh

-To run the evaluation type:
+To run the evaluation of the basic cordic algorithm type:

-./evaluate.sh
+./evalBasicCordic.sh

-This script builds and runs the cordic algorithms for all available Bitlengths and for different input angles.
-It will then calcualte the errors to the real sin/cos values for the input angles and plot them.
+The scripts build and run the  algorithms for all available Bitlengths and for different input angles.
+It will then calcualte the errors to the real sin/cos values for the input angles and produce a output file with the results